Jashwanth-Gowda-R/jsProjects/readme.md

-# These are few modern javascript project you can take these projects a base and build new and bigger projects
+# These are few modern javascript project you can take these projects as base and build new and bigger projects